Recently, the world lost a giant in the field of leadership and a remarkable human being, Warren Bennis, who passed away at age 89.

 “The point is not to become a leader.
 The point is to become yourself, and to use yourself completely – all your gifts, skills and energies – to make your vision manifest.
 You must withhold nothing.
 You must, in sum, become the person you started out to be, and to enjoy the process of becoming.”

 “Our legacy is so much more than the bottom line.”

 Thank you, Warren, for your life in leadership, and your life well lived.
 Your legacy is so much more indeed.

-Gregg Vanourek is a co-author (with his father, Bob Vanourek) and speaker on Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, winner of the 2013 International Book Award (Business: General).
-Like us on Facebook.
-Plus us on Google.
-Follow us on Twitter: @TripleCrownLead, @BobVanourek,@GVanourek.
-Sign up on our website to receive our newsletter and blog.
+Gregg Vanourek is a co-author (with his father, Bob Vanourek) of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards (Business: General).